Cape Coral Realtor | Jason Tone Tap for Buyer Guide

 • Limited or unavailable carriers due to roof age or condition

-• Missing wind mitigation or four-point documentation
+• Missing wind mitigation or four-point inspection documentation

-• Prior claims history impacting eligibility
+• Prior claims affecting eligibility

 • Flood requirements that don’t match expectations